-Eritrea hopes UN will lift sanctions
+Eritrea hopes UN Security Council will soon lift sanctions

 - Did you vote?
 Now anyone can know

-The Security Council is scheduled to meet on Nov.
+The Security Council is scheduled to meet Nov.
 14 to vote on an Eritrea-Somalia resolution.

 Eritrea, a former Italian colony, gained independence from Ethiopia in 1993 after a 30-year guerrilla war.
 It had a decades-long border dispute with Ethiopia, including a war from 1998-2000 in which about 80,000 people died.